AtsushiSakai/PythonRobotics/docs/modules/1_introduction/2_python_for_robotics/python_for_robotics_main.rst

 Large Community and Support
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Python has a vast and active community, offering ample resources, tutorials, and support for developers.
 This is invaluable when tackling challenges in robotics development.

-Python is used for this `PythonRobotics` project because of the above features
-to achieve the purpose of this project described in the :ref:`What is PythonRobotics?`.